ChriPiv/gess-project/README.md

 ## Fundamental Questions

-How does the evolution and distribution of strategies depend on market parameters?
+How does the evolution and distribution of strategies in our market look like?
+Does the model converge to a stable distribution of strategies?
+How does such a stable strategy distribution look like and how does it depend on the inital parameters?
+How many dimension can our agent parameter space have such that the strategy distribution still converges?
-Which strategy/strategies prevail/s depending on the market parameters?
+Can external interventions on the market (e.g. policies) change the strategy distribution?
-What subspaces of our market parameter spaces produce mostly one strategy?
-What subspaces allow for a wider range of successful strategies?
-Can our model predict interesting properties of real markets in the term of optimal strategies?

 ## Expected Results

-We expect high risk traders to be at the same time be the most and least successful traders in our ranking.

-We expect chartist/influencable agents to be more successfull in markets with higher clustering probabilities, as they will be able to make buy decisions which take into account the greater social movements inside our market.
-But when market fluctuations are too big, the entirety of the chartist agents starts encountering higher risks of losing money together at one time, as market fluctuations start to have higher effects than social movements.
+We expect agents having
+* a very low influencability to be less successful as they do not account for the herding behaviour in the market.
+* a very high influencability to be less successful as they misinterpret market price fluctuations as herding in the market.
+* a very low conservativeness to be less successful as they miss out on the moment to buy/sell when the price is very low/high.
+* a very high conservativeness to do consistently doing ok, but not stand out as they do not account for market herding.
+* a low noisiness to be more consistent.
+* a hight noisiness to be less consistent but having a higher chance to stand out.

+Thus we expect to find a confined subspace of the agent parameter space in which most of the strategies will lie in.

 ## References